bsdimp/freebsd-git-docs/mini-primer.md

 This method is suitable when you have tiny tweaks to the tree.
 When you have anything non trivial, you'll likely be better off keeping a local branch and rebasing.
-It is also integrated with the 'git pull'
-command: just add '--autostash' to the command line.
+Stashing is also integrated with the 'git pull' command: just add '--autostash' to the command line.

 ### Keeping a local branch
 It's much easier to keep a local branch with git than subversion.
 In